• Skip to main content

 Sautéed Balsamic Brussels Sprouts

 Every fall season, I always make roasted brussels sprouts with lemon zest but this year, I was craving something with a bit more sweetness and crunch.
+For another wonderful side dish try my classic green bean casserole.

 Enter, these sautéed shredded brussels sprouts that are finished with a thick and slightly sweet balsamic that coats all of the brussels sprouts beautifully.
 As the shredded brussels sprouts sauté, they become incredibly tender with the edges slightly crisp.

 Dried cranberries and toasted pine nuts are added for extra layers of texture and flavor and the combination of sweet, savory and crunchy is so delicious!
+This would be delicious served alongside roasted cornish hens as well!

 Why You’ll Love This Recipe